Mission and successes

 - Facilitate two-way communication among growers and vintners concerning characteristics of quality that enhance the value of grapes and wine.

 - Create opportunities for Lodi growers to supply vintners serving higher retail price segments and improve the relative value of their grapes in the California market.

 - Conduct a proactive viticultural research program to maintain Lodi’s technological leadership in the winegrape industry.

 - Identify and encourage implementation of environmentally benign and economically viable pest, weed, disease, and cultural strategies through the district-wide sustainable viticulture program.

 - Over the past 20 years the acreage of winegrapes has nearly doubled while the crop value has quadrupled.
 In 1998, Lodi had only 10 wineries.
 Now just a decade later the number has increased to 75 wineries, and continues to grow.

 - The number of “Lodi” labeled wines has grown from only a handful in 1991, when the Commission was formed, to over 450 Lodi labels today.

-- The Commission conducts the industry’s most successful sustainable viticulture program, the Lodi Rules, to sustain our vineyards for generations to come.
+- The Commission conducts the industry’s first and most successful sustainable viticulture program, the Lodi Rules, to sustain our vineyards for generations to come.